m89p067/Scorecard/README.md

              |
              |-------Exp.
 Comparison 3

-One could create a general overview of all wet-lab experimental conditions by calling the function
+One could create a general overview of all wet-lab experimental conditions by calling the function:
 ```
 scorecard_functions.multiple_view(main_folder)
 ```